 - The integration, processing, testing, and qualification of these materials in nanocircuitry, nanosystems, nanosensors, and integrated nano-optical systems

 Significant emphasis within each discipline is placed upon the science and technological know-how for atomic scale material modeling, characterization, and metrology to develop the fundamental skills necessary for independent and original research.

-Students accepted into one of the CNSE Ph.D. programs are required to construct a preliminary program of graduate study with the assistance of their academic advisor at the completion of the first year of study.
+Students accepted into one of the NSE Ph.D. programs are strongly recommended to construct a preliminary program of graduate study with the assistance of their academic advisor at the completion of the first year of study.
 This preliminary program will consist of the student's choice of concentration (specialization) and a preliminary concentration course curriculum.

 Nanoscale Science tracks for Ph.D. degree program:

 Molecular Materials and Architectures: Fundamental material properties of molecular dots, wires, and crystals, quantum confinement and ballistic transport-based device structures, and the integration of molecular/electronic materials in nanodevice geometries.
 Advanced theoretical and computer simulation treatments of nanoscale optical, electronic, elastic, and thermodynamic properties.

 Optoelectronic Materials and Architectures: Compound semiconductor material properties and fundamentals of compound semiconductor ultra-thin-film growth for optical and optoelectronic applications.
 Quantum confinement-based optical and optoelectronic properties.
 Optical and optoelectronic device architectures using single and compound semiconductors.

 Spintronic Materials and Architectures: Compound semiconductor material properties and fundamentals of compound semiconductor thin-film growth for spintronic applications.
 Magnetic and nanomagnetic device architectures using single and compound semiconductors.